anquanscan/sec-tools/README.md

 [iOScanX](https://github.com/alessiomaffeis/iOScanX): iOScanX (iOS Application Scanner for OS X) is a Cocoa application for semi-automated iOS app analysis and evaluation
 [aws-tower](https://github.com/leboncoin/aws-tower): AWS Tower give the ability to discover and monitor AWS account to find vulnerabilities or misconfigurations.
 Give also a brief overview for non-AWS expert.
 Not related at all of the AWS Trusted Advisor.
 [glaros_c](https://github.com/ellyzabe8/glaros_c): Simple port scanner for Linu_x0ids (UDP ports and SYN connection will soon be implemented!)
 [Loki.Rat](https://github.com/TheGeekHT/Loki.Rat): Loki.Rat is a fork of the Ares RAT, it integrates new modules, like recording , lockscreen , and locate options.
 Loki.Rat is a Python Remote Access Tool.
+[CppQtReverseShell](https://github.com/melardev/CppQtReverseShell): Qt Cpp Reverse shell